Writing as a Process

 Planning, writing, rethinking, revising, sharing, rewriting, editing, sharing, and reviewing–and perhaps revising some more before taking a deep breath and finally making it public.

 The writing process is rivaled only by the scientific method in its stringent and clinical demands.
-For growing writers, this kind of mechanized approach is juxtaposed by the perception of creative processes as artistic, elegant, and inspired fun.
+For growing writers, this kind of mechanized approach is juxtaposed with the perception of creative processes as artistic, elegant, and inspired fun.

-While writing can absolutely be fun, for novice writers who may not be compelled to write the way established writers more sure of their craft can be, the writing process can be a monster to internalize, and difficult to trust.
+While writing can absolutely be fun, for novice writers who may not be compelled to write the way established writers more sure of their craft can be, the writing process can be a monster to internalize and difficult to trust.

 But probably the most significant challenge to young writers is not the writing process itself, but rather one step before the process itself: the cause to write.

 Young writers can–erroneously–believe they have nothing to say, often due to the formality of the writing process itself.
 They want to communicate, but the writing process can seem a bit…much.

 So it’s no surprise that the five-step process does not come naturally for most learners.
 So much writing in school is, at its core, academic.
 Even when the writing is more personal in nature, it is done in journal or diary format–closed-circuit, closed-course, and teacher-centered no matter the design hoping otherwise.
 It is initiated by the teacher, cultivated by the teacher, peers, and writer themselves, usually at the teacher’s behest, evaluated by ‘helpful’ but sometimes confusing rubrics (also created by teachers), and is thus often more important to the teacher than the learners.

 In this style of teaching, formal learning processes like those in schools reveal more than they produce–that is, they become a place where learners discover not how to write but rather whether or not they are strong writers, often in fatalistic or self-defeatist tones (each of which reveals themselves as disinterest and apathy).